syncfusion-content/javascript-docs/js/Gantt/Columns.md

 # Columns

-The TreeGrid column displays the information from a bounded data source and it will be editable to update the task details through **TreeGrid**.
+The TreeGrid column displays the information from a bounded data source and it will be editable to update the task details through TreeGrid.

 ### Column Resizing